logofatu/StoreManagementTool/README.md

 DELETE	/api/products	                    delete all products GET	    /api/products?description=[keyword]	find all products which description contains keyword

+For "update a product by :id" can be send only one property of product for update, for instance only price, properties that are null will not be updated.

+Technologies used:

-I am using the H2 database which is an in-memory database.
+- H2 database which is an in-memory database.
+- Log4j for logging